Phlebotomy Certification Tallahassee, Florida

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has related materials based on their competency exams.
 Be sure to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the final exam.
-NPS provides full examination materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the certification exam, your credentials are hastily inputted in the national registry and a digital copy of your national certification is made available in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.